Health Savings Account – How an HSA Works

 You and your employer can deposit money into your HSA account, up to an annual per-person or family limit set by the IRS.
 When you enroll, an account will be created for you at a sponsor bank.
 You’ll be given access to a secure, easy-to-use web portal where you can track your account balance, view your investment accounts and submit requests for reimbursements.

 A Health Savings Account is a popular option for employees who elect one of the increasingly prevalent High Deductible Health Plans.
 As a tax-advantaged savings account, an HSA is used in combination with a High Deductible Health Plan, or HDHP.
 Employees can use their HSA dollars to cover any qualified medical expense.

-- The Provider Pay and Claims Integration features B3PA offers which are most advantageous to HSA clients
+- The Provider Pay and Claims Integration features B3PA offers which are most advantageous to HSA clients using an HSA

 What You Can Do with an HSA: